David James (footballer, born 1970): Strictly Come Dancing performances

-James has been a guest on television game shows, including Countdown (2016), Go 8 Bit (2016), Richard Osman's House of Games (2020), Celebrity Catchphrase (2021), Taskmaster (2024) and Beat the Chasers (2024).
+James has also been a guest on television game shows, including Countdown (2016), Go 8 Bit (2016), Richard Osman's House of Games (2020), Celebrity Catchphrase (2021), Taskmaster (2024) and Beat the Chasers (2024).

 In March 2021, James won £1,250 for a homeless people's charity on Pointless Celebrities.
 In 2022, James competed on Celebrity Mastermind with his specialist subject being the artist Roy Lichtenstein.
 In that same year he appeared on a Soccer Aid edition of The Chase: Celebrity Special, breaking the celebrity record for most questions answered during the cash-builder segment of the show.
 He made another appearance on The Chase: Celebrity Special in 2023.